offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm} /(Algorithms\/Sequence Hidden Markov Models\/Most Probable Hidden Path)_TOPIC/`

-**WHAT**: Find the most likely hidden path within an HMM that for a sequence of emitted symbols.
+**WHAT**: Find the most likely hidden path within an HMM for an emitted sequence.
 For example, consider the HMM represented by the following HMM diagram and the emitted sequence [z, z, x, x, y].
 The algorithm will determine the most likely set of hidden state transitions (hidden path) that resulted in that emitted sequence.

 ```{svgbob}
                    +--------+